ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-6-ssl-vpn-client.hidden.md

 # Setup SSL VPN Client
 {: #vmware-onboarding-ssl-vpn-client}

 In this section of the deployment journey, a SSL VPN client is configured.
-The SSL VPN client establishes connectivity with the IBM Cloud Classic Infra.
+The SSL VPN client establishes connectivity with the IBM Cloud Classic Infrastructure.

 ## Journey Map
 {: #vmware-onboarding-ssl-vpn-client-map}